 Do people know why the population’s increasing?
 We’re living longer, we’re having fewer babies, but we’re living longer.
 That’s particularly true in Asia.
 It’s going to double protein demand.
 We don’t have enough farmland to produce that.
 And so we need to figure out how to lower the cost of protein and increase its scale dramatically over the next 15 years.

 Impossible Burger is imperfect.
-There are many articles saying an Impossible Burger is as bad for you as if you’re eating macaroni and cheese or ramen noodles for a quick meal.
+Many articles are saying an Impossible Burger is as bad for you as if you’re eating macaroni and cheese or ramen noodles for a quick meal.
 But if that Impossible Burger is cheaper than beef, maybe that’s better than the ramen noodles.
 The shift here that we’re trying to go through is not monolithic.
 It’s not that everybody should eat fresh vegetables.
 Processed foods can have more nutritional densities.

 My job at Boeing in 1997 was to figure out what we’re going to have to do to go to war with China in 2025.
 And we figured that out.
 We thought about that long term.
 What we’re doing from a venture capital standpoint is we’re thinking out into the distance and saying what’s going to happen now what this concept of exponential thinking.
 I mean, how many people when they saw Amazon selling books in 1995 thought that these guys are going to kill it with hosted web services someday?